ColeBallard/RL-clip-generator/README.md

 ## Limitations

-This application currently only successfully proccesses **60fps mp4** videos in 3 resolutions:
+This application currently only successfully proccesses **mp4** videos in 3 resolutions:
 - 1920 x 1080
 - 1920 x 810
 - 1280 x 720

-Any other resolution, fps, or file type **WILL NOT WORK**.
+Any other resolution, or file type **WILL NOT WORK**.

 Only works for up to 9 goals per game.
 Clips may not be generated for the user's 10th goal and beyond.